Can you naturally increase testosterone and dihydrotestosterone (DHT) levels? Also, does this have significant effects on your beard growth rate?

 Some say that movement & exercise are good for the mind, body, and soul.

-The same is also true for testosterone and hormonal health.
+The same is also true for testosterone, hormonal health, and your beard health.

 Resistance-training, in general, can increase testosterone levels short-term.